 Peloton’s cheapest bare-bones bike package is currently $2,245**.

-** – December 2021 update: Peloton just cut the price of their bike & their packages by a few hundred dollars.
+** – Update: Peloton has been changing the price of their bike & their packages lately.
 The Works package I reference in this article fell from $2494 to $1745…down about 550 bucks.

-They also added a couple of new lower-priced packages as well.
-This move is no doubt driven by the fact that the Peloton company lost a lot of money in 2021.
+These moves are no doubt driven by the fact that the Peloton company lost a lot of money the last few years.

-[My take: I don’t know if this sudden price drop of theirs is permanent or just a temporary thing; they’re not saying.
-So I’m leaving their standard pricing that’s used in my article’s calculations for now.]
+My 2¢ take on all this: I don’t know if these sudden price drops of theirs are permanent or just a temporary thing; they’re not saying.
+So I’m leaving their standard pricing that’s used in my article’s calculations for now.

 You’ll still need to purchase several accessories, whether from them or from elsewhere.

 Their standard Works Package – which includes the necessary items:

 - indoor cycling shoes

 Additionally, you’ll need to sign onto their monthly membership which streams to your Peloton bike screen.
 That subscription runs about $40/month.

 Combining the Peloton bike, accessories, and Peloton subscription stream this comes out to: